 For NPR amounts calculated according to Section 3.B.4 or Section 3.B.5.c:

 The calendar year NPR interest rate shall be calculated by increasing the rate determined according to Section 3.C.2.a. above by 1.5%, but in no event greater than 125% of the rate determined according to Section 3.C.2.a above rounded to the nearest one-quarter of 1%.
+Calculated valuation rates exactly between two multiples of one-quarter of 1% are rounded [Option 1(original APF): to the lower one-quarter of 1%][Option 2: to the higher of one-quarter of 1%][ Option 3: to the lower of one-quarter of 1% if the 12-month average is lower than the 36-month average used in the determination of the reference interest rate, where the reference interest rate is described in Section 3.C.2.a.ii, and to the higher of one-quarter of 1% if the 12-month average is higher than the 36-month average used in the determination of the reference interest rate.]

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)